-The tentacles extended from its puckering slit for a mouth, its eyes an otherworldly pale yellow as its skin of translucent aqua green covered a thick skull that seemed to raise with contours of one!
-No two! human brains!
+The tentacles extended from its puckering slit for a mouth, its eyes an otherworldly pale yellow as its skin of translucent aqua green covered a thick skull that seemed to raise with contours of two brains.

 Suddenly an oak-smoked voice spoke.

 “Very good, Capt.
 Fuller,” the voice said, an air of satisfaction about it.
 “You’re the man for our job.”